-Directed by Merlyn LeRoy with songs by Al Rubin and Harry Warren and choreographed by Busby Berkeley (in the credits he is listed as dance director), “Gold Diggers of 1933” was the second of Warner Brothers three 1933 backstage musicals, all reflecting the depression though none as directly as this one.
+Directed by Mervyn LeRoy with songs by Al Rubin and Harry Warren and choreographed by Busby Berkeley (in the credits he is listed as dance director), Gold Diggers of 1933 was the second of Warner Brothers three 1933 backstage musicals, all reflecting the depression though none as directly and straight forward as this one.

 The film opens during a rehearsal of the ironic and iconic song, We’re in the Money.
 It’s sung by Ginger Rogers (Fay) in a full face close up dressed in an outfit lined with silver dollars and a strategically placed large silver dollar covering her “private parts.”
 Along with a chorus of scantily dressed showgirls, Rogers sings the Al Dubin/Harry Warren standard.
 Rogers even does one amazing verse of the song in Pig Latin.
 It’s a brilliant start to what is, arguably, the grittiest musical ever made.
 The musical number comes to an unexpected end when the sheriff and his boys come in and seize all the property and costumes including snatching Ginger’s most personal piece.
 This opening scene sets up the tone for the rest of the story, with Fay sarcastically informing the three leading ladies, as they talk about being out of work again, “it’s the Depression, dearie.”

-I described in detail this approximately seven minute sequence because its impact is so strong and as relevant today as it was more than seventy years ago.
-As Matthew Kennedy states in his biography, Joan Blondell: A Life Between Takes, “My Forgotten Man” has never gone out of date.
-What is the government’s responsibility to the dispossessed?
+I described in detail this approximately seven minute sequence because its impact is so strong and is as relevant today as it was more than seventy years ago.
+Author, Matthew Kennedy, states in his biography, Joan Blondell: A Life Between Takes, My Forgotten Man has never gone out of date.
+Questions about the government’s responsibility to the dispossessed?
 What are the effects of war on our soldiers and on the neglect of their wives and families?”
 We still argue about all this today.
 More than seventy years later and what has changed?
-Kennedy also states Jack Warner did not envision the My Forgotten Man number as the finale; however it was so powerful, so emotional, it could not be inserted anywhere else.
+Kennedy also states Jack Warner did not envision the My Forgotten Man number as the finale, however, it was so powerful and so emotional, it could not be inserted anywhere else.

 The film was roughly based on a 1919 play called The Gold Diggers which according to the IBDB ran for 282 performances on Broadway.
 A silent film version was made in 1923.
 The first sound version came out in 1929.
 It was called Gold Diggers of Broadway.
 Directed by Roy Del Ruth, the film starred Nancy Welford and Winnie Lightner.
 Gold Digger of Broadway has the distinction of being one of the earliest sound films and additionally one of the earliest Technicolor films.